Driver Drowsiness and Attention Warning Systems (DDAW)

 Manufacturer submits system functionality and system validation documents

-ATIC engineers review application document.
+ATIC experts review application document.

-ATIC engineers evaluate the documentation package.
+ATIC experts evaluate the documentation package.

 Authority will review and issue type approval certificate if all the documents, tests, drawings fulfill the regulation and requirements.